Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **One-vs-All (One-vs-Rest)**: A multi-class classification strategy where a binary classifier is built for each class, distinguishing it from all other classes.
 - **One-vs-One**: A classification strategy in which a binary classifier is trained for each pair of classes, and the final decision is made based on the majority vote.
 - **One-shot learning**: is an object categorization problem, found mostly in computer vision.
 Whereas most machine learning-based object categorization algorithms require training on hundreds or thousands of examples, one-shot learning aims to classify objects from one, or only a few, examples.
+- **ONNX**: stands for **Open Neural Network Exchange**.
+It is an **open standard format** created by Microsoft and Facebook (now supported by many companies) for saving and exchanging machine learning and deep learning models independently of the framework they were trained in.
 - **Open System**: is a structure that constantly exchanges matter, energy, or information with its external environment.
 Unlike isolated systems, these systems have permeable and dynamic boundaries.
 - **Outlier Detection**: The process of identifying anomalous data points in a dataset.
 - **Output Layer**: The final layer of a neural network that produces the result.